KALTCHUK/Z80_Modular_Computer/readme.md

 ## About the final product. ##

 Is it perfect?
 No.
 Is it state of the art?
-No
+No.
 Does I meet the initial goal?
 Yes.
 Am I happy with it?
 For sure!

 ## Github directories ##